bobleesj/python-cv-template/README.md

 Hence, this became my Winter 2024 personal project for automation and for the rest of my academic career.

-Are you here too for similiar reasons?
+Are you here too for similar reasons?
 Are you tired of managing your CV using Overleaf or Microsoft Word?
 You've come to the right place.

 I also considered the following design principles: